walterhiggins/WMPJS/README.md

 Minecraft is often described as 'Virtual Lego', Programming is similar and offers the same rewards, It is enormously creative and can be great fun.

+### Greeting Players in Style
+As a final fluorish to this recipe let's add something a little more spectacular than a simple text message.
+Let's greet each new player with a firework which launches when and where they join the server.

+<caption>Listing 4.3</caption>

+    var greeting = require('greetings');
+    var fireworks = require('fireworks');
+    var greetPlayer = function( event ) {
+      var player = event.player;
+      var message = greeting.random() + player.name;
+      player.sendMessage( message );
+      fireworks.firework(player.location);
+    };
+    events.playerJoin( greetPlayer );

+We'll use and explore the ScriptCraft *fireworks* module again in a later recipe.
+Events and event-handling functions can be used to trigger all kinds of cool new game mechanics.

 ### Achievement Unlocked!
 ![](img/achievement-plugin-dev-7.png)

 Major Kudos!
 You've created your first custom event handler and have had your first encounter with event-driven programming.
-Soon you'll be putting event-handling to use to protect your server and add fun effects.
+Soon you'll be putting event-handling to use to protect your server and add your own fun effects.

 ### Summary
 In this recipe you learned about how to create and manipulate lists of items using Javascript Arrays.
 You also learned about Event programming and wrote your first event-handling function to greet players when they join your server.
 In the next recipe we'll explore events further and play with Sounds in Minecraft.